THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Sadly, many of the methods and solutions they try end up failing to deliver the results they want.
-Does this sound like your problem?

 I was in your shoes and was about to give up the hope of whiter teeth.

-So today I am going to share with you teeth whitening tips that have shown results for me.
+So today I am going to share with you the tooth whitening tips that have shown results for me.

-How To Get White Teeth On A Budget: 5 Simple Ways
+How To Get White Teeth On A Budget: 6 Simple Ways

 #1.
 Take Regular Care Of Your Teeth

 You could floss and use mouthwash twice a day as well, but I find once daily works for me.

-I’ve found that when I clean my teeth in this order, I get the best results of brighter teeth.
+I’ve found that when I clean my mouth in this order, I get the best results of a brighter smile.

-How do I know I get results?
 Since I’ve started this routine, the dentist continues to find less plaque to clean off my teeth.

-If you have a lot of plaque between your teeth, which is what I had when I first started, I urge you to buy these mouth picks.
+If you have a lot of plaque, which is what I had when I first started, I urge you to buy these mouth picks.